Albert-Gao/blog/source/_posts/handle-aws-lambda-error-with-api-gateway-integration-using-typescript-in-a-clean-way.md

 I think an important concept is you always want to make your top level (which composes all the steps) easier to follow, because every time you refactor or debug, this is where you start.

 Hope it helps.

+Ah, one more thing, I published this idea as a open source library recently: [micro-aws-lambda](https://github.com/Albert-Gao/micro-aws-lambda).
+A 7KB and 0 dependencies AWS Lambda library which supports middleware and easy debug.

 Follow me (<a href='https://twitter.com/albertgao' target="_blank" rel="noopener noreferrer">albertgao</a>) on twitter, if you want to hear more about my interesting ideas.

 Thanks for reading!

+Follow me (<a href='https://twitter.com/albertgao' target="_blank" rel="noopener noreferrer">albertgao</a>) on twitter, if you want to hear more about my interesting ideas.